 - All original receipts must be taped securely to 8.5" x 11" sheets of paper so that the entire receipt is visible and the page can be sent through a copier.

-- Complete the Student Reimbursement Form to the best of your abilities.
+- Fill out the top section of the Student Reimbursement Form to the best of your abilities.
 You can ignore the parts about travel dates and locations.

 - Complete the top portion of the Student Certification for Business Related Reimbursement form.